 Immunophenotyping.
 Immunophenotyping is the examination of antigens, a specific type of protein, on the surface of the MDS cells.
 Immunophenotyping can help identify the type of MDS.

-The next section helps explain the subtypes of MDS and how the disease is classified.
-Use the menu on the side of your screen to select Subtypes and Classifications, or you can select another section, to continue reading this guide.
+The next section helps explain the different subtypes and classification for MDS.
+Use the menu on the side of your screen to select MDS Subtypes and Classification or you can select another section, to continue reading this guide.